Mostafashadow1/Houses/README.md

 <h3> Home</h3>
 <p>
-On this page, we offer some information about beautiful homes to be buy or rented
+On this page, we offer some information about beautiful homes to buy or rent
 </p>

 <h3>Buy House</h3>